dhs-gov/sentopic-azure/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

 SenTopic combines sentiment analysis and topic modeling into a single capability allowing for sentiment to be derived per generated topic and for topics to be derived per generated sentiment.
+This version of SenTopic is implemented as an asynchronous Azure Durable Function service and includes required Azure modules for endpoint, orchestrator, and activity.

 ## Sentiment Analysis